 The following checklists are utilized by the ORI and the IRB to facilitate protocol review.
 You may find it helpful to review these checklists as you prepare your application.

 #3.
 Wait for approval before you start your research.

-No research may proceed before the IRB office has notified the applicant that they are exempt or approved.
+No research may proceed before the IRB office has notified the applicant that the research is approved.
 There is no such thing as an emergency exemption/approval and no university official other than the IRB Chair may designate research as exempt or approve an application.

 Be advised that incomplete applications represent one of the main reasons applications are delayed.
-Be sure you have fully completed all forms and applications, included appropriate attachments, have required signatures, and request the appropriate level of review.
+Be sure you have fully completed the application, included appropriate attachments, have completed the required CITI training, and have acquired the needed signatures.